-How does the rational intellect relate to the human body?
-The problem is the third disharmony, that between the koakh ha-hoga which is in (with) the human body (sh'ha-koakh ha-hoga ha-zeh hu koakh b'guf u'bilti nifrad mimenu), and God who is totally other than the universe.
-Raising the level of complexity, he tells us that even the soul of the sphere is in the sphere, but that were we to contemplate the separate intelligences, ha-sikhlim ha-nivdalim, we would find correspondence between them and the active or acquired intellect of man, ha-sekhel ha-nikna.
-To sort this out we need to introduce some distinctions with respect to what it means for on incorporeal faculty to be "in" a body.
+The problem is the third disharmony, that between the koakh ha-hoga which is in the human body (sh'ha-koakh ha-hoga ha-zeh hu koakh b'guf u'bilti nifrad mimenu), and God who is totally other than the universe.
+Raising the level of complexity, he tells us that even the soul of the sphere is in the sphere, but that were we to contemplate the separate intelligences, ha-sikhlim ha-nivdalim, we would find correspondence between them and the active or acquired intellect in man, ha-sekhel ha-nikna.
+To sort this out we need to introduce some distinctions.